The U.K. May Change the Rules That Turned Facebook Into an Empire

 “This is an unprecedented attack on freedom of speech that will see internet giants monitoring the communications of billions and censoring lawful speech,” said Silkie Carlo, the director of civil liberties non-profit Big Brother Watch, in a statement to TIME.

-Under the plans, the U.K. would set up an independent social media regulator, funded by a tax on social media companies, which would have the jurisdiction to tell them what kinds of content are not acceptable.
+Under the plans, the U.K. would set up an independent social media regulator — funded by a tax on social media companies — which would have the jurisdiction to decide the kinds of content considered permissible.
 Currently, social media companies like Facebook, Twitter and YouTube have their own self-designed codes of conduct.
 Facebook, for example, has a detailed set of guidelines for policing hate speech on its platform, which has led to controversies — a leaked presentation for training moderators describes the difference between the statements “Keep the horny migrant teenagers away from our daughters” (allowed on Facebook) and “Muslim migrants ought to be killed” (not allowed).
 Social media companies have been criticized for their varied interpretations of their own rules, with users frequently complaining that such companies often fail to remove content that clearly appears to violate their terms of service.

-Facebook, Twitter and YouTube employ tens of thousands of content moderators, whose job is in part to enforce those codes of conduct by removing statements, videos and images that don’t comply — often at great psychological cost to the workers, who are frequently exposed to disturbing material.
+Facebook, Twitter and YouTube employ tens of thousands of content moderators, whose job is in part to enforce those codes of conduct by removing statements, videos and images that don’t comply (often at great psychological cost to the workers, who are frequently exposed to disturbing material).
 Under the proposed new rules, social media companies would still have to employ enough people to take down offending content, but those moderators would follow a set of rules set by a state regulator, rather than their employer — potentially allowing social media companies to skirt accusations of violating freedoms of speech.

 Such a regime falls in line with what Zuckerberg, at least, has claimed to want.